Dimitrij (opera)

-Dimitrij is a Czech-language grand opera in four acts by Antonín Dvořák (B. 127, Op.
-64), set to a libretto by Marie Červinková-Riegrová, with a plot derived from Ferdinand Mikovec's Dimitr Ivanovič, itself based upon Friedrich Schiller's incomplete Demetrius.
+Dimitrij is a Czech-language grand opera in four acts by Antonín Dvořák (Op.
+64, B. 127), set to a libretto by Marie Červinková-Riegrová, with a plot derived from Ferdinand Mikovec's Dimitr Ivanovič, itself based upon Friedrich Schiller's incomplete Demetrius.
 The work was first performed in Prague in 1882.

 Composition and performance history

 The libretto was originally written for Karel Šebor to set, but he proved highly unwilling to do so, so Červinková-Riegrová offered her work to Dvořák, who proved much more enthusiastic, but requested many modifications to the libretto as it stood, including the introduction of more opportunities for ensembles.
 The form of the opera was largely in imitation of Eugène Scribe.
 Dvořák began composition during May 1881, with an interruption in October 1881 to write a string quartet for the Hellmesberger Quartet.
 After an initial failed attempt, the Quartet Movement in F major, the String Quartet No. 11 was completed in November 1881, allowing work on the opera to resume.

 The work was first performed in Prague, at the Nové české divadlo (New Czech Theatre) on October 8, 1882.
 The first performance in the United States was on March 24, 1984, in a concert format presented at Carnegie Hall in New York City by conductor Robert Bass and the Collegiate Chorale with Martina Arroyo as Marina.

 With Dimitrij, Dvořák scored a great popular success, though he later persuaded his librettist to rework act 4, and this revised version was given in 1885.
 Later still, he heavily reworked the opera along Wagnerian lines, and this radical version was performed during 1892.